sandragodinhosilva/melange/docs/setup.md

     git clone https://github.com/sandragodinhosilva/MeLanGE.git

+Now you should have a folder named MeLanGE.
+Inside you have everything necessary to run this workflow.
+To enter inside:

+    cd MeLanGE

 ### Optional: test correct installation with example data
 To test MeLanGE correct installation, you can use [example data](https://github.com/sandragodinhosilva/MeLanGE/tree/master/example_data).
 This data is automatically downloaded once you clone MeLanGE repository.
 Just ensure the following setting in the `config.yaml` file: